- Edit HTML

 - The "Anchor Properties" dialogue box opens.

-- Type in the desired name using a hyphen between words instead of a space.
+- Type in the desired name using a hyphen between words instead of a blank space.

 - Click "Ok" and the Flag appears where you had placed the cursor.